-- "Fastening Boxed Remote Units to the Wall" on page 19 - "Fastening Pole-mount Remote Units to the Wall" on page 21 - "Fastening Pole-mount Remote Units to a Pole" on page 22 - If necessary, reconnect the remote unit to the ground reference location. - Reconnect all the cables to the remote unit, except the power cord. - Connect the power cord. - Mount and lock the cables protection cover again (remote units with cables protection only). - Access the DAS Operation and Maintenance software (OMT) to discover the new component.
-See "JMA DAS Platform - Remote Monitoring User Guide".
+- "Fastening Boxed Remote Units to the Wall" on page 20 - "Fastening Pole-mount Remote Units to the Wall" on page 23 - "Fastening Pole-mount Remote Units to a Pole" on page 24 - b If necessary, reconnect the remote unit to the ground reference location. - c Reconnect all the cables to the remote unit, except the power cord. - d Connect the power cord. - e Mount and lock the cables protection cover again (remote units with cables protection only). - 3.
+Access the DAS supervision module web interface to discover the new component.
+See JMA DAS Platform Remote Monitoring and Management User Guide.

-10.2 - Replacing a Faulty Fan Unit
+11.2 - Replacing a Faulty Fan Unit

-The fan unit must be replaced only when the Fan Speed alarm occurs.
-See the "JMA DAS Platform - Remote Monitoring User Guide" for details.
+Note: The fan unit must be replaced only when the Fan Speed alarm occurs.

-10.2.1 - Boxed Remote Units with Active Cooling System
+11.2.1 - Boxed Remote Units with Active Cooling System

-- Remove the faulty fan unit: - Disconnect the equipment from mains. - Unlock the cable protection cover, using the keys delivered with the equipment. - Remove the cable protection cover. - Disconnect the fan unit, pulling the cable straight out.
-NOTE: Do not rotate the connector to prevent damages to the pins.
+1. Remove the faulty fan unit:

+- a Disconnect the equipment from mains. - b Unlock the cable protection cover, using the keys delivered with the equipment. - c Remove the cable protection cover. - d Disconnect the fan unit, pulling the cable straight out.

+Caution: Do not rotate the connector to prevent damages to the pins.

-- Loosen the two hexagon head M4x8 screws that secure the fan unit to the remote unit case.
-Only loosen the screws, do not unscrew them completely. - Remove the fan unit passing the screw heads through the large end of the fan unit keyhole slots. - Mount the new fan unit: - Insert the two loosen hexagon head M4x8 screws through the fan unit entry slots, then slide the fan unit into position carefully till bottom of keyholes. - Fix the fan unit to the remote unit case, fastening the two loosen M4x8 screws. - Connect the fan cable to the Fan connector: line up the alignment marks on the connectors and push straight in. - Connect the equipment to the mains. - Re-install and lock the cable protection cover.
+- e Loosen the two hexagon head M4x8 screws that secure the fan unit to the remote unit case.
+Only loosen the screws, do not unscrew them completely. - f Remove the fan unit passing the screw heads through the large end of the fan unit keyhole slots.

+2. Mount the new fan unit:

+- a Insert the two loosen hexagon head M4x8 screws through the fan unit entry slots, then slide the fan unit into position carefully till bottom of keyholes. - b Fix the fan unit to the remote unit case, fastening the two loosen M4x8 screws. - c Connect the fan cable to the Fan connector: line up the alignment marks on the connectors and push straight in. - d Connect the equipment to the mains. - e Re-install and lock the cable protection cover.

-10.2.2 - Pole-mount and Horizontal-mount Remote Units
+11.2.2 - Pole-mount and Horizontal-mount Remote Units

 - Tools and equipment:

-- replacement fan kit for pole-mount remote unit
+- Replacement fan kit for pole-mount remote unit

-- crosshead screwdriver
+- Crosshead screwdriver

 - 2.5mm hex Allen key

-- Remove the faulty fan unit